 If you are an advanced player looking for a professional level bassoon we can recommend the following.
 These instruments are made of the choicest woods and carefully, individually tuned to meet the demands of the most discriminating player.
 Many of these instruments are ordered in advanced with several options that we feel are required of today's professionals.

-Wolf’s “plus” model comes with the same basic keywork as the S2000 model, with the added feature of nylon washers on the long pivot rods which prevent binding and noisy keys.
+Wolf's "plus" model comes with the same basic keywork as the S2000 model, with the added feature of nylon washers on the long pivot rods which prevent binding and noisy keys.
 These are available in three different woods: selected mountain maple, Birdseye maple, and Yew.
-The wood is given a special treatment and lacquer that bring out the resonant qualities of the wood greater than the standard model, and draw out the visual beauty of the wood more.
+The wood is given a special treatment and lacquer that bring out the resonant qualities of the wood greater than the standard model, and draw out the visual beauty of the wood more (a special "high luster" finish is also available).
 Birdseye maple is more dense than the standard mountain maple, so it is heavier, and vibrates more like a thick-walled bassoon.
 The Yew bassoons have a very unique singing tone that may be appropriate for soloists or players that want a more individual sound.

 If you want that “Heckel Sound” but are looking for more cost-effective and immediately available solutions, the “Crest” might be for you.
 Each Crest is made with the same options, so shipment from the factory is streamlined.
 Features include a left hand whisper lock, Ab/Bb trill, A/Whisper bridge and a full compliment of rollers in addition to the standard German mechanism up to high E. We service each one in our shop to make sure they are ready right “out-of-the-box”.
 These come with one Heckel CD1 bocal, but you are free to try from our selection of Heckel bocals in stock to find one that is the right fit.

 The Joseph Püchner firm has been making bassoons since 1897.
 Recently re-designed, the modern Püchner is a match for any other maker for the demanding player.
 All of the professional Püchner bassoons are made of Curly Mountain Maple that has been aged for at least 18 years and given a thorough oil treatment in that time.
-The bore design is the same between these two models with a few differences that effect the ergonomics and sound of the instruments.
-The model 4000 (or model Jubilee) has hard rubber lined tone holes, 9 rollers, standard mechanism up to high E, A/Whisper bridge and left hand lock.
+The bore design is essentially the same the same between all models, but treatment of the wood and keywork features set apart the higher level instruments.
+The model 4000 ("Jubilee") has hard rubber lined tone holes, 9 rollers, standard mechanism up to high E, A/Whisper bridge and left hand lock.
 The left side of the boot joint is unlined.
-The 5000 (model 23) has all the features of the 4000 as well as a full compliment of 13 rollers, Ab/Bb trill, and partially lined left side of boot joint.
-The 5000 is also available in an “Antique” finish and in the divided long joint “Gentleman’s” model.
+The 5000 (model 23) has all the features of the 4000 as well as a full compliment of 13 rollers, Ab/Bb trill, and partially lined left side of boot joint, and metal water tubes instead of rubber.
+The model 5000 is available in the traditional Dark Red finish with a glossy lacquer, or the “Antique” finish with a more matte lacquer.
+The finish and lacquer have a surprising effect on the sound.
+The 5000 is also available with a divided long joint “Gentleman's” model option for some additional cost.
+The model 6000 ("Superior") is the flagship bassoon of the Püchner line.
+These superb instruments feature a divided long joint, mother of pearl rollers, special engraving on the metal bands, alt low C, double touch for high E, double touch for right hand C#, special Ab/Bb mechanism, in addition to all of the features of the model 5000.
+The 6000 is also available in Dark Red or the Antique finish.
 Please call to see what we have currently available or on order.
-These come with two Püchner bocals, and you can choose from our selection of Püchner bocals we have in stock if you would like.
+All Püchner bassoons come in a Marcus Bonna case, with two Püchner bocals.
+You can choose from our selection of Püchner bocals we have in stock if you would like.

 The professional line of Fox bassoons has been a standard in the United States for over 40 years.
 These bassoons are made of the most select wood and treated for the highest resonance.
 The model II and 601 are the long bore instruments, designed with stability of intonation and tone and ease of playing in mind.
 The 201 and 660 are the short bore instruments with slightly higher pitch, and more flexibility of sound.
 The model II and the 201 are the thin-wall design, well suited for orchestral players but especially well suited for chamber music.
 The 601 and 660 are the thick-wall instruments with today's modern orchestral player in mind.